- Start your Entry

 Who judges the Event Awards?

 The awards are judged by an independent industry judging panel that is representative of all areas of the industry by sector and by geography.
 Members of this panel choose to contribute on a voluntary basis and remain entirely separate from the ownership structure of the awards.
-The panel is led by the Co-Chairs Craig Hassall AM and Sandy Hollway AO.
+The panel is led by the Chair of Judging Sandy Hollway AO.